Gerry Byrne (politician): Federal politics

 Byrne was a Member of Parliament from 1996-2015 when he won a by-election in the province of Newfoundland and Labrador to succeed Brian Tobin.
 Tobin resigned to run in the 1996 Newfoundland provincial election for Premier.
-He was re-elected in the 1997, 2000, 2004, 2006, 2008, and 2011 elections.
+Byrne was re-elected in the 1997, 2000, 2004, 2006, 2008, and 2011 elections.
 In the 2006 election he had one of the highest margins of victory in Atlantic Canada.
 Byrne did not stand in the 2015 election and retired from parliament.

-In the Liberal Party's 2006 leadership election, he started out supporting Maurizio Bevilacqua, after Bevilacqua drop out he supported Michael Ignatieff.
+In the Liberal Party's 2006 leadership election, he started out supporting Maurizio Bevilacqua, after Bevilacqua dropped out he supported Michael Ignatieff.
 Ignatieff placed second in the race to winner Stéphane Dion.
 Ignatieff became Leader of the Liberal Party two years later, and was again supported by Byrne.

 In the Liberal Party's 2013 leadership election, Byrne supported Montreal MP Justin Trudeau.

 Committees

 Byrne served on seventeen committees during his federal tenure.
 He sat as a member of the Standing Committee of Transport, Agriculture and Agrifood, Natural Resources and Government Operations, Industry, Aboriginal Affairs and Northern Development, as Vice-Chair of Public Accounts, Transport and Government Operations, Health, Library of Parliament, Fisheries and Oceans, Industry Science and Technology, Transport, Infrastructure and Communities, and as Vice-Chair of Government Operations and Estimates.

 Byrne also served on the Special Joint Committee to amend Section 93 of the Constitution Act, 1867 concerning the Quebec School System, as Co-Chair of Special Joint Committee on the Amendment to Term 17 of the Terms of Union of Newfoundland, as well as Vice-Chair of the Subcommittee on Agenda and Procedure of the Standing Committee on Public Accounts.

 Parliamentary Secretary

 Byrne served as Parliamentary Secretary for multiple ministries in the governments of Jean Chrétien and Paul Martin.
-He served as Parliamentary Secretary to the Minister of Natural Resources(1997-1999), Parliamentary Secretary to the Minister of Health (2002-2004), and as Parliamentary Secretary to the President of the Queen's Privy Council for Canada and Minister of Intergovernmental Affairs(2004-2005).
+He served as Parliamentary Secretary to the Minister of Natural Resources (1997-1999), Parliamentary Secretary to the Minister of Health (2002-2004), and as Parliamentary Secretary to the President of the Queen's Privy Council for Canada and Minister of Intergovernmental Affairs (2004-2005).

 Cabinet minister

 He was Minister of State for the Atlantic Canada Opportunities Agency from 2002 to 2003.
-When Paul Martin became Prime Minister in 2003, Byrne was not assigned back to his former Cabinet post and was succeeded by Joe McGuire.
+When Paul Martin became Prime Minister in 2003, Byrne was not assigned back to his former Cabinet post; he was succeeded by Joe McGuire.